Islam in Indonesia

 Varieties of Indonesian Islam

-The arrival of Islam to the archipelago had different impacts on local communities depending on the historical and social context of the area where it arrived.
+The arrival of Islam to the Archipelago had different impacts on local communities depending on the historical and social context of the area where it arrived.
 In some parts of the archipelago towns emerged as a result of foreign Muslim traders settling there.
-In other parts Islam never became the majority-religion, probably due to the distance from the important trade routes (such as eastern Indonesia).
-In parts where there was a strong presence of animism or Hindu-Buddhist culture, Islam met profound cultural barriers (such as on the island of Bali which is still dominated by Hindu culture today) or it became blended with the pre-existing (animist) belief-systems (examples of which can still be found in Central Java).
+In other parts Islam never became the majority-religion, probably due to the distance from the important trade routes (for example eastern Indonesia which is located far away from the big trade routes and therefore is located in a sort of economic vacuum).
+Meanwhile, in parts where there existed a strong presence of animism or Hindu-Buddhist culture, Islam met profound cultural barriers (such as on the island of Bali which is still dominated by Hindu culture today), or, Islam became blended with the pre-existing (animist) belief-systems (examples of which can still be found in Central Java).

 Since the publication of Clifford Geertz's authoritative book 'The Religion of Java' (published in 1960) scholars tend to divide Indonesia's Javanese Muslim community (the largest Muslim community of Indonesia) in two groups:

 • Abangan; these are traditional Muslims in the sense that they still apply traditional Javanese dogmatic; blending Islam with Hinduism, Buddhism and animist traditions.
 Members of this group generally have rural backgrounds.

 • Santri; these can be labeled as orthodox Muslims.
 They are mainly from urban backgrounds and are more oriented towards the mosque and the Quran.